4K1D3V/Pl-Hide-Pro/FAQ's.md

 ~~A:The operator ~ only works with whitelists Examples:~~

-~~If you list "help ~" in the command list, /help can only be executed without its subarguments, "/ help ?" can't be executed.~~
+<del>If you list "help ~" in the command list, /help can only be executed without its subarguments, "/ help ?" can't be executed.

-~~If you list "help ~" in the "tabcomplete" list, /help is displayed without its subarguments, "/ help ?" will not be visible.~~
+<del>If you list "help ~" in the "tabcomplete" list, /help is displayed without its subarguments, "/ help ?" will not be visible.</del>

 ***